nkozyra/Tea-House/README.md

 Tea-House
 =========

-A community platform in Go.
+A community platform in Go (The programming language).